Kami/node-cassandra-client/README.md

           pass : Password for authentication (optional).
        maxSize : Maximum number of connection to pool (optional). idleMillis : Idle connection timeout in milliseconds (optional).
+    use_bigints: boolean indicating whether or not to use BigInteger or Number in numerical results.

 Queries are performed using the `execute()` method in the same manner as `Connection`, (see above).
 For example: